-Although there are many factors that could impact our operating cash flow, most notably net earnings, we believe that our future operating cash flow, along with our borrowing capacity, is sufficient to fund future growth and expansion.
-See Note C to these financial statements for a discussion of auction market preferred stock which previously we had considered to be a source of liquidity.
+Although there are many factors that could impact our operating cash flow, most notably net earnings, we believe that our future operating cash flow, along with our borrowing capacity, our current cash and cash equivalent balances and our investment securities is sufficient to fund future growth and expansion.
+See Note C to these financial statements for a discussion of our investment securities.

-Fluctuations in the value of the Mexican and Canadian currencies and the resulting translation of the net assets of our Mexican and Canadian subsidiaries caused a decrease of \$3,000 in accumulated other comprehensive loss in 2008 and an increase of \$42,000 in 2007 and an increase of \$46,000 in 2006.
-In 2008, sales of the two subsidiaries were \$11,078,000 as compared to \$9,785,000 in 2007 and \$7,889,000 in 2006.
+Fluctuations in the value of the Mexican and Canadian currencies and the resulting translation of the net assets of our Mexican and Canadian subsidiaries caused an increase of \$1,428,000 in accumulated other comprehensive loss in 2009 and a decrease of \$3,000 in 2008 and an increase of \$42,000 in 2007.
+In 2009, sales of the two subsidiaries were \$11,658,000 as compared to \$11,078,000 in 2008 and \$9,785,000 in 2007.